OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/05-Test_Number_of_Times_a_Function_Can_Be_Used_Limits.md

 ## Summary

 Many of the problems that applications are solving require limits to the number of times a function can be used or action can be executed.
-Applications must be “smart enough” to not allow the user to exceed their limit on the use of these functions since in many cases each time the function is used the user may gain some type of benefit that must be accounted for to properly compensate the owner.
+Applications must be "smart enough" to not allow the user to exceed their limit on the use of these functions since in many cases each time the function is used the user may gain some type of benefit that must be accounted for to properly compensate the owner.
 For example: an eCommerce site may only allow a users apply a discount once per transaction, or some applications may be on a subscription plan and only allow users to download three complete documents monthly.

 Vulnerabilities related to testing for the function limits are application specific and misuse cases must be created that strive to exercise parts of the application/functions/ or actions more than the allowable number of times.

-Attackers may be able to circumvent the business logic and execute a function more times than “allowable” exploiting the application for personal gain.
+Attackers may be able to circumvent the business logic and execute a function more times than "allowable" exploiting the application for personal gain.

 ### Example

 Suppose an eCommerce site allows users to take advantage of any one of many discounts on their total purchase and then proceed to checkout and tendering.
-What happens of the attacker navigates back to the discounts page after taking and applying the one “allowable” discount?
+What happens of the attacker navigates back to the discounts page after taking and applying the one "allowable" discount?
 Can they take advantage of another discount?
 Can they take advantage of the same discount multiple times?

 ## Test Objectives